shauryapednekar/logseq-public-notes/pages/kakfa.md

 	- Replication factor
 		- This can be thought of as the number of backups for a topic.
 While this does not distribute write load, it does help distribute read load, and is useful if the original node is corrupted.
 	- Distributed Nature
 		- The ability for Kafka to scale horizontally is key to its widespread adoption.
-More producers and consumers consumers can be easily added by adding new nodes.
-Similarly,
+More producers and consumers can be easily added as separate compute nodes and connected to Kafka.
+Similarly, more Kafka worker nodes can be provisioned to allow for spreading the